When Returns Are Not Filed

 They also send login codes to get access to their respective websites.
 If you don't have these digitally, you have to request them by mail.
 They will only post them to the registered office of the limited company.

-There are 3 yearly returns a company has to do:
+There are 3 yearly returns a company has to do annually:

 1. A Confirmation Statement, to Companies House.

-This is the one that is due after you've traded for a year.
-It's basically an affirmation that what Companies House has in its database about your company is correct.
+This is the one that is due a year after incorporation.
+It's basically an affirmation that what Companies House have in their database about your company is correct.

 It's simple to do and you can do it online.
-If you fail to do it on time, however, you get a small fine which increases in value the longer the return is not done.
+If you fail to do it on time and it's unduly prolonged, however, Companies House do take action to close (strike-off) the company.

 In this way Companies House keeps its database clean and up to date and maintains minimum oversight of UK limited companies.